 - Kosher salt & ground pepper

-- 1 pound bag frozen brussel sprouts, thawed and sliced in half
+- 1 pound fresh or frozen brussel sprouts, thawed and sliced in half

 - 4 ounces thinly-sliced prosciutto, chopped

 - Lemon juice